Katharina Jacob: After WWII

 Katharina Jacob died in Hamburg in 1989, aged 82.
 Her elder daughter, Ursel, grew up to become a historian.
 She has researched the German Resistance for decades and written several books on the subject.

 Memorials

 In 1992, a street in the Hamburg district of Groß Borstel was named after Katharina Jacob.
 There is a stolperstein at Jarresstraße 21, where she lived for many years with her two children, and briefly, with her husband, Franz.

+The song "They All Sang the Internationale" by American political song writer and musician David Rovics tells (part of) her story.